📋 Schema Markup for AI Overviews: Research-Backed Implementation

 In September 2025, two SEO researchers conducted a controlled experiment that provided the clearest evidence yet about schema markup for AI Overviews.
 They built three identical single-page sites with one key difference: schema markup quality.

-- Well-implemented schema: Appeared in AI Overview, ranked #3 for 6 keywords
+- Well-implemented schema markup for AI Overviews: Appeared in AI Overview, ranked #3 for 6 keywords

-- Poorly-implemented schema: Ranked for 10 keywords but no AI Overview appearance
+- Poorly-implemented schema markup: Ranked for 10 keywords but no AI Overview appearance

-- No schema: Not indexed by Google at all
+- No schema markup: Not indexed by Google at all

 This wasn’t a massive study, but it was carefully controlled.
 The researchers used identical keyword difficulty (KD 3), search volume (60/month), and content structure.
 The only variable was schema quality.
-And the results were striking—only the page with proper schema appeared in the AI Overview.
+And the results were striking—only the page with proper schema markup for AI Overviews appeared in the AI Overview.

 But before you rush to implement schema everywhere, understand this: correlation doesn’t guarantee causation.
 An earlier analysis of 100 healthcare sites found a slight correlation between schema use and AI Overview visibility, but it wasn’t statistically significant.
-The relationship exists, but it’s one factor among many.
+The relationship exists, but it’s one factor among many when implementing schema markup for AI Overviews.

 The Current State: What the Numbers Tell Us